 Funding for our public work projects, which account for approximately 80% of our portfolio, is dependent on federal, state, regional and local revenues.
 At the federal level, the continued rollout of the \$1.2 trillion Infrastructure Investment and Jobs Act ("IIJA") has increased federal highway, bridge and transit funding to its highest level in more than six decades with \$550 billion in incremental funding over five years.
-We believe that the increased multi-year spending commitment has improved the programming visibility for state and local governments and drove an increase in project lettings starting in 2023 that will continue in 2024 and beyond.
+The increased multi-year spending commitment has improved the programming visibility for state and local governments and has driven an increase in project lettings starting in 2023 that is continuing in 2024 and we believe will carry into 2025 and beyond.

 At state, regional and local levels, voter-approved state and local transportation measures continue to support infrastructure spending.
 While each market is unique, we see a strong funding environment at the state and local levels aided by the IIJA.
-In California, our top revenue-generating state, a significant part of the state infrastructure spend is funded through Senate Bill 1 (SB-1), the Road Repair and Accountability Act of 2017, which is a 10-year, \$54.2 billion program without any sunset provisions.
+In California, our top revenue-generating state, despite overall budgetary concerns, a significant part of the state infrastructure spend is funded through Senate Bill 1 (SB-1), the Road Repair and Accountability Act of 2017, a 10-year, \$54.2 billion program, which may only be used for transportation-related purposes, without any sunset provisions.